ortexx/metastocle/README.md

 }
 ```

-This kind of a schema is handled by [utils.validateSchema](https://github.com/ortexx/spreadable/blob/master/src/utils.js) function, where you can find all the rules.

 ## Client configuration

 When you create an instance of the client you can pass options below.
 Only specific options of this library are described here, without considering the options of the parent classes.